theplant/plantpkg/README.md

 ## Mock support built-in

-`mock` folder is a automatically generated package that mocks `api.go` definiation, and provide you a mock package by using `github.com/golang/mock/gomock`.
+`mock` folder is a automatically generated package that mocks `api.go` definition, and provide you a mock package by using `github.com/golang/mock/gomock`.

 ## A config package ties together all plantpkg packages